 Leonard Leo serves as the Executive Vice President of the Federalist Society where he manages the projects and publications of the Lawyers Division and oversees the Federalist Society’s government, media, and corporate relations.
 He has participated actively in a number of international forums and served as a U.S. delegate to the U.N.
 Commission on Human Rights and serves as chairman of the United States Commission on International Religious Freedom, to which he was first appointed by President George W. Bush in 2004.

-Partner, Littler – Washington, D.C.
+Principal, Littler – Washington, D.C.

 Tammy McCutchen represents and counsels management clients in connection with all types of labor and employment matters arising under federal and state law.
 She is a former Administrator of the Wage and Hour Division of the U.S. Department of Labor, a leading authority on federal and state wage and hour law, and formerly served as Senior Counsel at Hershey Foods Corporation.
 She is also the current Chair of the Federalist Society’s Labor & Employment Practice Group.